crcerror/lfl-create/README.md

 After this a FAV file is created into folder My Favourites and it is named `GB - Tetris (JUE) 1.1.FAV`

+# How to compile
+lfl-create was written in FreeBasic.
+So grab your copy of FreeBasic for ARMv6 and install... to compile use
+`fbc yourbasicprogram.bas` and a binary is created into the same folder

+I also offer the precombiled binaries in the download archive.

 # What are FAV files?
 FAV is a creation by me.
 In old old old times as the internet was empty space it was used to be good style to use description and info files on BB-systems.
 You could read them and later (during night) you activated a download to